KSP-KOS/KSLib/doc/lib_circle_nav.md

 * A distance in ``meters``. (sign will tell you which side you are).

 Description:
 * Used to find the distance between p3 and the great circle defined by p1 and p2.
-It is useful for lining up a runway approach.
+This is known as the cross track distance or cross track error.
+It can be used for lining up a runway approach.

 ###circle_x_track_angle